-The Anniversary Update is here for exactly two weeks, and despite the fact the majority of problems was reported earlier, complaints about issues caused by the second major update for Windows 10 keep coming in.
+The Anniversary Update was launched in 2016, and despite the fact the majority of problems was reported earlier, complaints about issues caused by the second major update for Windows 10 keep coming in.

 “After installing Windows 10 Anniversary, I experienced problems with internet browsers: Edge, IE 11,and yes Chrome.
 Initially, the issues started with Edge.
 I noticed a number of web pages needed to be recovered.
 Also, notifications would cause the entire desktop to freeze.
 Web sites that I experienced issues with were: MSN, Amazon, and Yahoo,” said one user of Microsoft’s forums.

 If you’re facing this issue, as well, keep reading this article, because we’ll try to solve it for you

 Web browsers don’t work in Windows 10 Anniversary Update